salesforce/UniControl/README.md

 conda env create -f environment.yaml conda activate unicontrol
 ```
-### Checkpoint Preparation (Only For Training)
+### Checkpoint Preparation
-Then you need to decide which Stable Diffusion Model you want to control.
-In this example, we will just use standard SD1.5.
-You can download it from the [official page of Stability](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main).
-You want the file ["v1-5-pruned.ckpt"](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main).

-(Or ["v2-1_512-ema-pruned.ckpt"](https://huggingface.co/stabilityai/stable-diffusion-2-1-base/tree/main) if you are using SD2.)

-Note that all weights inside the ControlNet are also copied from SD so that no layer is trained from scratch, and you are still finetuning the entire model.
+If you want to train from scratch, please follow the ControlNet to prepare the checkpoint initialization.

-We provide a simple script for you to achieve this easily.
+ControlNet provides a simple script for you to achieve this easily.
 If your SD filename is "./models/v1-5-pruned.ckpt" and you want the script to save the processed model (SD+ControlNet) at location "./models/control_sd15_ini.ckpt", you can just run:

     python tool_add_control.py ./models/v1-5-pruned.ckpt ./models/control_sd15_ini.ckpt